Warm German Potato Salad Recipe

 German potato salad in white bowl next to wooden spoon.

-• It can be made ahead of time, though the bacon will lose its crispness.
+• You can make this potato salad ahead of time, though the bacon will lose its crispness.
 One option is to boil the potatoes beforehand, then just before serving make the bacon vinaigrette and toss everything together.
 Cold potatoes won’t absorb as much of the dressing, though it will still be delicious.
+Or, you fully assemble it.
+It will last for 3-4 days in the fridge, stored in an airtight container.

 Is German Potato Salad Served Warm or Cold?